BobD/kabem/README.md

 __paragraph_modifiers.scss
 </pre>

-And finally you can put the three BEM modifier class names inside the __paragraph_modifiers.scss file, and fill them with the needed CSS to pass the User Story.
+And finally you can put the BEM modifier class names inside the __paragraph_modifiers.scss file, and fill them with the needed CSS to pass the User Story.

 <code>
 .__paragraph_full-width{